LukeEmmet/luteconv/README.md

 Supported source formats
 ------------------------
-ft3, jtxml, jtz, musicxml, mxl, tab and tc.
+ft3, jtxml, jtz, mei, musicxml, mxl, tab and tc.

 Supported destination formats
 -----------------------------
-musicxml, mxl, tab and tc.
+mei, musicxml, mxl, tab and tc.

 Supporting proprietary destination formats (jtxml, jtz, ft3) is not possible as this would require complete knowledge of their structure and semantics, which is not available.
 Whereas they can be used as